 And how about plastic?
 The average recycling rate of plastic waste stands at 42% in the European Union.
 Since 2005, it has increased by more than 18 percentage points, when it stood at 24%, and only decreased in one EU country, Estonia.

 Hungary (31%) is the only Central European countries that stills stands below average.
-The Czech Republic (60%), who recently took action to limit the use of single-use plastic items, as well as Slovakia (52%) and Poland (47%) were all above, but remain far behind European champions like Lithuania (75%), Cyprus (64%) and Slovenia (62%).
+The Czech Republic (60%), which recently took action to limit the use of single-use plastic items, as well as Slovakia (52%) and Poland (47%) were all above, but remain far behind European champions like Lithuania (75%), Cyprus (64%) and Slovenia (62%).
 In October, the European Parliament voted in favor of a ban on a number of single-use plastic items, including straws, cutlery and plates, which is due to take effect by 2021.